This post may contain affiliate links.

-This Peanut Butter Overnight Oats recipe only takes 5 minutes to prepare and makes a healthy delicious breakfast that is perfect for a busy morning!
-Simply prepare the oats in the evening directly in a mason jar or container and wake up to breakfast ready to go!
-This recipe is vegan and gluten-free friendly.
+These Peanut Butter Overnight Oats only takes 5 minutes to prepare and make a healthy delicious breakfast that is perfect for a busy morning!
+Prepare the oats in the evening directly in jar or container and wake up to breakfast ready to go!

 A cup of peanut butter overnight oats with jam and raspberries